By Charles ‘Kondy’ Kondak

 Agreed…To play along with proponents of the $500B federal Job Guarantee program, not only do you have to pretend that these fake ‘jobs’ would be like the WPA, one must also ignore all facts, math & data regarding record-breaking jobs figures (and only see 1930’s depression-era black & white images of *actual* involuntarily unemployed people standing in soup lines).

 P.S.S.S.S.S.S.S.
-“Bad news for MMT’s Job Guarantee: The future is not more working hours, but fewer.
+“Bad news for MMT’s Job Guarantee: The future is not more working hours, but fewer working hours.
 People want happy lives.
 Minimum wage jobs are not the road to happy lives.
-Working for money seldom is a goal.
-The real goal is money and what money can buy.
+Working for money is seldom the goal.
+The real goal is what money can buy.
 Ask any retired person.”—Rodger Malcolm Mitchell

 “The battle rages on between Political Populist MMTers on the merits of a Job Guarantee (JG) as opposed to an Universal Basic Income.
 Some propose an unholy marriage of the two – the Job Guarantee and a Basic Income.
 Putting aside the fact that the Economy is in the midst of the longest Job expansion in our history, let’s take a look at the mechanics of each and how each scheme have more in common than each side realizes.